sciris/quartopydoc/README.md

 **griffe 2.x.** quartopydoc requires griffe 2.0 or later, and tracks its current API.

 Note: installing both `quartopydoc` and `quartodoc` into the same environment will conflict, since both provide the `quartodoc` package and the `quartodoc` command.
+All `quartodoc` functionality is available from `quartopydoc`.

 ## Learning more